YungFrikandelbroodje/RunescapeBot/README.md

 ---

 ## To-Do List
+- start the attack bot
 - tutorial of how to setup routes and mining
-- the option of dropping everything in inventory
+- the option of dropping everything in inventory (for powermining)
+- check gauge and click on running button at every iteration of the bank_loop instead of just at the start
 - code to move the screen to the reset position (click compass and press up button)
 - easier set up for things like new ores; mining different resources